mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 * For example, replacing patient name with fake ID.

 ## API
-* An Application Programming Interface is a set of function definitions, protocols, and tools for building application software
+* An Application Programming Interface (API) is a set of function definitions, protocols, and tools for building application software.

 * For example, MapReduce paradigm provides `map()` and `reduce()` functions

 * For example, Apache Spark provides
+	* RDDs and DataFrames as Data Abstractions
 	* `map()`, `flatMap()`, `filter()` and `mapPartitions()` transformations
 	* reducers: `groupByKey()`, `reduceByKey()`, `combineByKey()`